UNIVERSAL PLUMBING MYTHS FOR YOU TO DISCOVER

 Faucets leaking from the handle can significantly damage the counter’s surface and lead to rot and mold growth in the cabinet below.

-A dripping tap is usually the result of a worn out or damaged washer.
+A dripping tap is usually the result of a worn-out or damaged washer.
 These can be replaced very quickly and at a reasonable cost.
 A leaking valve, however, may necessitate the replacement of the faucet.

 If Water Drains, Then It Is Not Really Clogged

-When sinks and tubs are slow to empty out, it's the sign of a clog, even if it isn't completely blocked.
+When sinks and tubs are slow to empty out, it's a sign of a clog, even if it isn't completely blocked.
 Grime, grease and dirt will accumulate inside the pipe, slowly restricting how much water gets through.

 The problem is made worse when hair and other debris get trapped by the sticky gunk.
 Eventually, the drain will become completely blocked, which means you could have dirty water backing up into your home.